boominh/boominh.github.io/_mainpages/intro.md

 </h1>

 <p class="text-xl mt-8 mb-auto">
-The page is currently under construction, but please check back in later!
-In the meantime, have a beautiful day! c:
+This site is currently under construction, but please check back in later.
+In the meantime, have a beautiful day! :)
 </p>